 Bake the cake:

-Bake the cake for 20 minutes.
+Bake the cake for 20 to 25 minutes.
 The dough will be puffed and the topping will be bubbling and gooey.

 Let the cake cool and serve warm or at room temperature.
 Brunsviger is best the day it is made.